ejajul707/LaravelGPT/README.md

 - 🌈 **Offline & Private**: Runs locally with LLaMA 3—no internet, no API keys, just pure privacy! 🛡️
 - ⚡️ **Instant Replies**: Real-time streaming with Server-Sent Events (SSE) for a smooth, snappy chat experience.
-- 🧡 **Laravel Magic**: Built with Laravel 10 for a robust and developer-friendly vibe.
+- 🧡 **Laravel Magic**: Built with Laravel 12 for a robust and developer-friendly vibe.
-- 🎉 **Adorable UI**: A clean, responsive interface styled with Tailwind CSS that feels like a warm hug.
+- 🎉 **Adorable UI**: A clean, responsive interface styled with CSS that feels like a warm hug.
 - 🛠️ **Easy to Tweak**: Lightweight and perfect for adding your own creative touches!
 - 💻 **Local Power**: No cloud, no fuss—just you and your AI pal.